'Cheer' star Jerry Harris arrested on charge of production of child pornography - KVIA

 Jeremiah “Jerry” Harris, one of the students featured in Netflix’s breakout docuseries “Cheer,” has been arrested on a production of child pornography charge, according to Assistant U.S. Attorney Joseph Fitzpatrick.

-Harris is scheduled to appear in federal court in Chicago this afternoon, Fitzpatrick told CNN.

-A representative for Harris did not immediately return a request for comment.
+A representative for Harris did not immediately return CNN’s request for comment via email.

+Harris appeared in federal court in Chicago on Thursday afternoon, where the government sought his detention as a danger to the community.

+Harris’s attorney said he will seek his release saying he is “asthmatic” and at risk for Covid-19.

+Production of child pornography is punishable by a minimum sentence of 15 years in prison and a maximum of 30 years, a press release from the U.S. Attorney’s office stated.

+Harris was interviewed by law enforcement this week on these accusations, according to the criminal complaint.

-Earlier this week, Harris, 21, was accused of child sexual exploitation and abuse in lawsuit filed by an attorney representing two alleged victims.
+Earlier this week, Harris was accused of child sexual exploitation and abuse in lawsuit filed by an attorney representing two alleged victims.

 A spokesperson for Harris told CNN at the time, “We categorically dispute the claims made against Jerry Harris, which are alleged to have occurred when he was a teenager.
 We are confident that when the investigation is completed the true facts will be revealed.”